MathsPsychopath/mazesweeper/README.md

 MazeSweeper is a game heavily inspired by MineSweeper, except that you don't have to solve the board completely.

 Instead, you need to determine the shortest distance of the path(s) from the start to the end.
 The aim is to determine as many shortest distances from the boards correctly under a set time.
-You also cannot click on a square that is not a empty path - think of it like a maze where the walls are pitfalls.
+You deduce the paths traversable and walls (non-traversable) from the grid numbers.

 ## Game Modes